alexch/codelikethis/public/lessons/javascript/the_command_line.md

 * for this class, we recommend:
   * create a `code` directory inside your home directory
   * create a new directory inside `code` for each lesson or project

-> WARNING: On some windows systems, Command Prompt will open to `C:\Windows\System32`
+> WARNING: On some windows systems, Command Prompt will open to `C:\Windows\System32`.
+You can get back to your home directory by typing `cd %HOME%`

 # Listing Directory Contents